calagopus/website/web/docs/wings/configuration.md

 ```

 ### system.backups.restic.environment
 The environment variables passed to the restic process for authentication and configuration.
+This can be overridden by the panel.

 Default value:
 ```yaml